alexlnkp/CShaderToy/README.md

 ## Examples
 For example shaders, please take a look into [EXAMPLES](EXAMPLES.md)

-## What are you waiting for?
-Go ahead and make something cool!
+## Go ahead and make something cool!